SuperArtyK/ACEngine/README.md

 ##### Current project list:

 * ACEngine -- main project where everything is combined
 * AEMisc -- project where the miscellaneous things, global engine variables, and the general engine utilities.
 Basically stuff that cannot be put into a module
 * AEModuleBase -- project of the most basic module of the engine, implementing features for all engine modules.
 * AEFileWriter -- project of file writer module.
-The fast and convenient file writer of the engine (just wrapper of FILE api lol).
+The fast and convenient file writer of the engine (just wrapper of C FILE api lol).
 * AEFrame -- project of the frame delayer (or rater) module of the engine.
 Makes the perfectly timed delays in the loop possible..if the code takes less time
 * AELogger -- project of engine's logger.
 Allows to log (random) stuff to file.
 * AETimer -- project of the engine's timer.
 Allows to time the events in the engine and count ticks
 * AEVector -- project of the engine's mathematical vectors for.
-Easy, "scalable" (you don't need to make new types for n-dimensions), and nice to use.
+Easy, "scalable", and all constexpr(except conversion to string).

 ### ACCOMPLISHED FEATURES